royitaqi/HollowKnight.GodhomeWinLossTracker/README.md

 ## Export your stats for data analysis

-**Where to find**: All stats can be found in the `GodhomeWinLossTracker` subfolder in your game's save folder. **To find the subfolder on a PC:** Press `Windows + R`, put in `"%AppData%/../LocalLow/Team Cherry/Hollow Knight/GodhomeWinLossTracker"`, press `ENTER`).
+**Where to find**: All stats can be found in the `GodhomeWinLossTracker` subfolder in your game's save folder.
+On a PC, you can press `Windows + R`, put in `"%AppData%/../LocalLow/Team Cherry/Hollow Knight/GodhomeWinLossTracker"`, and then press `ENTER`.

-**Export as TSV**: While playing (i.e. a game save is loaded), select **Export stats now** in the menu above.
+**Export as TSV**: While playing (i.e. a game save is loaded), select **Export stats now** in the mod's menu.
 This will write stats into `Export.SaveX.txt` in TSV format (X being the current game slot ID, from 1 to 4).
 The exported file can then be imported into spreadsheet apps for data analysis ([an example](https://docs.google.com/spreadsheets/d/1_hglw_48YHSVsaKsA3nuqnbMoC0DbbKKl-uB-i44FbM/edit?usp=sharing) data analysis spreadsheet).

-**Automatic export when saving games**: You can turn on **Auto export stats** in the menu above.
+**Automatic export when saving games**: You can turn on **Auto export stats** in the mod's menu.
 This makes the mod export every time the game is being saved.
 This helps if you plan to constantly pull stats into another app.

 ## Known bugs / limitations